 The use of a license in the Philippines depends on the type of drone system you’re using and its specifications.
 Recreational drones don’t need licenses or certifications, but if your drone is for commercial purposes, it’ll need a permit and certificate.

 Here are the certifications that you must register with before obtaining the proper licenses:

-This is a certificate you must obtain Trusted SourceRemotely Piloted Aircraft Controller Certificate Licensing And Certification Department A Remotely Piloted Aircraft Controller Certificate is required for individuals: (a) who intend to operate their drones commercially or; (b) whose drones weigh 7kg and above. caap.gov.ph before you pilot a drone in the Philippines.
+This is Trusted SourceRemotely Piloted Aircraft Controller Certificate Licensing And Certification Department A Remotely Piloted Aircraft Controller Certificate is required for individuals: (a) who intend to operate their drones commercially or; (b) whose drones weigh 7kg and above. caap.gov.ph before you pilot a drone in the Philippines.
 It’s a stressful process, but it’s one that everyone must go through.
 To get it, you must pass a training program and take an evaluation examination to see whether you can handle a drone.

 Once approved, you are given a license to fly your drone freely, valid for 5 years.
 Once it expires, you’re meant to reapply and be issued another before you can use it again.

 The following document that is needed is the UAV Registration.
 This is the documentation necessary to show that the drone is owned by you and not stolen property.
 The UAV registration gives your drone an identification number used to track and verify it if the need arises.